Supplemental Nutrition Assistance Program: Health

-A 2018 study found that toddlers and preschoolers in households with access to food stamps had better health outcomes at ages 6–16 than similar children who did not have access to food stamps.
+A 2018 study found that toddlers and preschoolers in households with access to food stamps had better health outcomes at ages 6 to 16 than similar children who did not have access to food stamps.
 A 2019 study found, "higher participation in SNAP is associated with lower overall and male suicide rates.
 Increasing SNAP participation by one standard deviation (4.5% of the state population) during the study period could have saved the lives of approximately 31,600 people overall and 24,800 men."

 Brain health and aging

-A 2022 study showed that 50+ aged users of the program "had about 2 fewer years of cognitive aging over a 10-year period compared with non-users" despite it having nearly no conditions for the sustainability and healthiness of the food products purchased with the coupons (or coupon-credits).
+A 2022 study showed that users of the program aged 50 and older had slower memory loss, or "about 2 fewer years of cognitive aging over a 10-year period compared with non-users", despite the program having nearly no conditions for the sustainability and healthiness of the food products purchased with the coupons (or coupon-credits).

+Obesity prevalence amongst youth

+Although SNAP has had positive impacts on reducing food insecurity, the nutrition options offered by the program do not consistently meet dietary guidelines.
+A study conducted in 2023 showed that participating children in particular perform poorly on health indicators compared with income-eligible and higher income nonparticipants.

+Seeking medical attention

+SNAP benefits appear to improve the health of participants.
+Researchers found that SNAP increases the likelihood of users to seek medical attention and getting check-ups, compared to non-users.
+To add on, they also looked at the rates and outcomes of self-reporting their health and found that users are also likely to report their well-being, good.

 Food security and insecurity

-While SNAP participants and other low-income nonparticipants spend similar amounts on food spending, SNAP participants tend to still experience greater food insecurity than nonparticipants.
+Low income participants along with SNAP participants spend similar amount on food.
+Yet, SNAP participants continue to experience greater food insecurity than non participants.
 This is believed to be a reflection of the welfare of individuals who take the time to apply for SNAP benefits rather than the shortcomings of SNAP.
 Households facing the greatest hardships are the most likely to bear the burden of applying for program benefits.
 Therefore, SNAP participants tend to be, on average, less food secure than other low-income nonparticipants.
+SNAP has been seen to provide around $1.40 less in terms of benefits than individuals need.
+Thus SNAP participants need to visit food banks, food parcels, food distribution sites, etc. in order to get the enough nutritious food.

 Self-selection by more food-needy households into SNAP makes it difficult to observe positive effects on food security from survey data, but data such as average income can be compared.
-Statistical models that control for this suggest that SNAP receipt reduces the likelihood of being food insecure and very food insecure by roughly 30 percent and 20 percent, respectively.
+SNAP allows individuals to go to grocery stores and buy what foods are needed with their EBT cards.
+However, simply receiving food is not enough, since many individuals do not know which foods are most nutritious, nor how to prepare and cook those foods.